kounch/PD-MM-Engine/MMRoomPackExtractorREADME.md

-    "SingleSprites":  -> Name (without extension ) of the static spritesheet table file "MultipleSprites":  -> Name (without extension ) of the animated spritesheet table file "Blocks":  -> Name (without extension ) of the room blocks imagetable file "Levels":  -> Name (without extension ) of the rooms JSON file "TitleMusic": [
+    "SingleSprites":  -> Name (without extension ) of the static spritesheet table file "MultipleSprites":  -> Name (without extension ) of the animated spritesheet table file "Blocks":  -> Name (without extension ) of the room blocks imagetable file "Rooms":  -> Name (without extension ) of the rooms JSON file "TitleMusic": [
         -> Array of Arrays with [length, counter, counter] for each pair of notes of main menu tune music ],